The Charles Schwab Corporation is all about accountability. Just ask them.

 UBS paid Charles Schwab to execute its customers’ buy and sell orders.
 Although this provided no benefits to Schwab’s customers, who still had to pay commissions, it added $285 million to Schwab’s bottom line for its shareholders and executives.

 Why would another company pay to execute trades for Charles Schwab?
 A cab driver does not pay the customer for the ride.

 According to the Wall Street Journal, UBS paid for Schwab’s information to, “earn profits by taking the first crack at trading on these orders.”

-In an interview for his latest book, Flash Boys, Michael Lewis, explains, “They’re able to see your order and play it against other orders in ways that you don’t understand.
+In an interview for his latest book, Flash Boys: A Wall Street Revolt, Michael Lewis, explains, “They’re able to see your order and play it against other orders in ways that you don’t understand.
 They’re able to front run your order.”

 Charles Schwab was providing a “broader range of services” to other banks alright.
 It did so at the expense of its own customers.

 In an apparent attempt to cover its tracks, Charles Schwab called for banning HF trading on April 3rd.

 This was four days after a high profile interview of Michael Lewis on 60 Minutes and three days after Flash Boys went on sale.
 The book fingers Schwab, among others, for selling out its retail clients to HF trading firms.